 Proving Our Concept

-The Pop Ups are smaller versions of the main centre, including a gym, soft playroom, music room, two sensory rooms, a trampoline room, indoor playground (sensory integration room), outdoor playground and a sociable café.
+The Pop Ups are smaller versions our plans for the main centre, and include a gym, soft playroom, music room, two sensory rooms, a trampoline room, indoor playground (sensory integration room), outdoor playground and a sociable café.
 Sessions are classified according to physical and sensory needs so that children are in a physical and sensory environment that is best suited to them.

 Here are some Pop Up highlights: